HONR POSITIONS

 EDUCATION

-The HONR Network urges social media platforms to invest in educating users as to their rights and responsibilities online.
+The HONR Network urges social media platforms to invest in educating users about their online rights and responsibilities.

 VICTIMS ARE TARGETED